Megacephalo/megacephalo_tech_blog/_posts/system_architecture/2023-07-01-plugin-architecture.md

 Moreover, by manipulating the dynamic memory, profiling the memory usage with tools such as **Valgrind** may sometimes yield an existence of memory leakage even though the resource might long being released.
 With this being said, we have not done dclose() yet so this is not the case.

 In the same fasion, despite using smart pointer to wrapp the function pointer returned from `dlsym()`, it is still subject to potential memory leakage.
-To solve this issue would require uninstinctive solution to either mitigate, solve, or get around the issue.
+To solve this issue would require unintuitive solution to either mitigate, solve, or get around the issue.
 I personally find either way hideous.

 Anyways, this is the fun of programming I guess...I hope this article helps you should you ever want to implement a plugin architecture of your own.
 Keep calm and keep coding.
 Peace!